claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

     - Product => Destination => select your phone under iOS device
 - Now choose Product => Run
 - troubleshooting
-    - some ideas are listed under "subsequent times"
+    - some ideas are listed elsewhere in this phone deployment section
 - If you get errors about unsupported iOS version:
     - In Terminal: `cd /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport`
     - Look for the folder representing the highest version below your actual iOS version